jfhbrook/susitna/adrs/008-sigils.md

 ### Types in Call Signatures

 In the context of a program, the type of an array or function is unambiguous.
-However, in the context of a call signature, they typically are.
+However, in the context of a call signature, they typically *are* ambiguous.
 Arrays and functions don't have sigils, aside from a convention of including a sigil for the inner type.
 In effect, call signatures appear to be untyped in many implementations of BASIC.

 In addition, a callable may return a void type.
 There is, of course, no sigil for identifying a void type.

-Were we to stick to the syntax of a typical BASIC, we would also need to support untyped call signatures and return values.
+Were we to stick to the syntax of a typical BASIC, we would need to support untyped call signatures and return values.
 This is the most straightforward to implement, as it doesn't require inventing new syntax - simply check the types of values where used.